Wondering what to pack for Uluru? I’ve got you covered with this handy packing list that covers all seasons.

 Summer (December to February) weather in Uluru can be brutal.
 Temperatures range from 20°C to 35°C, but can go as high as 45°C. If you’re visiting during this time of the year, you want to wear loose clothing to keep cool, but also long sleeves to stay protected from the sun.
 Plan to do all your outdoor activities in the early morning or late afternoon.
 There can be some pretty decent rainfall (well, decent for the desert!) in January and February.

-August (March to May) in Uluru is pleasant, with temperatures ranging from 12°C to 27°C. March can bring some rains, but this can also be pretty spectacular based off the images I’ve seen of Uluru during this time!
+Autumn (March to May) in Uluru is pleasant, with temperatures ranging from 12°C to 27°C. March can bring some rains, but this can also be pretty spectacular based off the images I’ve seen of Uluru during this time!
 Think waterfalls cascading down the sides of Uluru.

 Winter (June to August) at Uluru is one of the most popular times to visit.
-Daytime temperatures hover around 20°C but at night time can plunge to a chilly 3°C.
+Daytime temperatures hover around 20°C but at night time can plunge to a chilly 3°C. This is the best time to visit Uluru because the weather is better for daytime activities, but this is also the time of year that’s most crowded.

 Uluru packing list